Saturday, August 10, 2024

 The Nazi regime exploited these events during the 1936 Olympics by submitting numerous propaganda items and, because of the large number of German judges, scored a significant hoard of medals.

-Due to the fact that participation was strictly limited to amateurs, most of the entries were of mediocre quality at best.
-In many cases, the winning items have been lost in the Stygian bowels of history, and no one even remembers what they were.
+In many cases, the winning items in the artistic categories have been lost in the Stygian bowels of history, and no one even remembers what they were.

 For additional information on the fine arts competitions in the Olympics, please read this article in The Atlantic.